Palfore/Monitor-Setup-Helper/README.md

 	3) Testing has only taken place for my configuration since that is the only thing I can know for sure.
 I've also done some brief testing for 4 monitors to check the daisy-chaining algorithm.
-And there are probably biases from only having one setup (specifically 1 monitor type) to work with.
+And there are probably biases from only having one setup (specifically, 1 monitor type) to work with.
 	4) All devices need to have unique names.
 I haven't tested whether multiple inputs can have the same name, eg: hdmi hdmi or if they should be unique: hdmi1 hdmi2.

 # Improvements:
 	1) Could ddm.exe be used to automatically generate display configurations (number of monitors, ports, ...)?
-So the user wouldn't have to.
+Then the user wouldn't have to.
 	2) Add gui functionality for:
 		> Changing Connections, Devices
 	3) This is my second gui (apart from html-js stuff) so that code is not great...